crownstone/bluenet/docs/UART_PROTOCOL.md

 - Each message will be replied to with a message with the same data type.
 - Messages with _encrypted_ set to _yes_, have to be encrypted when the crownstone status has _encryption required_ set to true.
 - Messages with _encrypted_ set to _optional_, may be encrypted.
-- Types >= 30000 are for development, and will be disabled in release.
+- Types >= 50000 are for development.
+These may change, and will be disabled in release.

 Type  | Data   | Encrypted | Description
 ----- | ------ | --------- | -----------